campfields/campfields/README.md

  hello, you can check out my strawpage, i'm always updating it.

+Things To Know

+I am a quiet person, or as loud as i can be. there is no in-between.

+⚠️I will not take any jokes about terrorism lightly.⚠️ i will most likely block or ignore you.

-other than that, i don't have much to say, basic dni critera.
+basic dni critera.

 i may follow back.